rd-dev-ukraine/angular-io-overlay/README.md

 @ViewChild("alignWithContainer") alignWithContainer: ElementRef;
 ```

-Then add `overlay-host` element where is located your component to your html.
+Then add `overlay-host` element where is located your component to html.

 ```angular2html
 <awesomeComponent></awesomeComponent>